Our restaurant and café recommendations

 Mizen Head Seafood Restaurant – A seafood lovers’ paradise.
 Highly recommended.
 Lucker Road, Bamburgh.
 Tel: 01668 214254.

 Sunnyhills of Belford– A wholesome and fun farm shop bistro with fresh, local and tasty breakfasts, lunches and cakes.
 There is a play area for the children, ride-on tractors, chickens and alpacas.
 South Road, Belford.
 Tel: 01668 219662.

-The Potted Lobster – A newcomer to the Bamburgh restaurant scene and receiving rave reviews for its delicious seafood.
+The Potted Lobster – One of the most popular Bamburgh restaurants, receiving rave reviews for its delicious seafood.
 Well worth a try.
 2-3 Lucker Road, Bamburgh.
 Tel: 01668 214088.

 The Victoria Hotel– Enjoy breakfast, lunch or dinner at the brasserie within this central village hotel.
 Great service and a fulfilling children’s menu.
 1 Front Street, Bamburgh.
 Tel: 01668 214431.